First Timer's - General Questions

 What is the average duration of a WASO concert?

-The average WASO concert lasts a maximum duration of two hours, with a 25 minute interval, with the exception of the Morning Symphonies and children's concerts that run for 1 hour with no interval.
+The average WASO concert lasts a maximum duration of two hours, with a 25 minute interval, with the exception of the Matinee Symphonies and children's concerts that run for 1 hour with no interval.
 The length of each piece being played can be found in the concert program.

 What if I'm late?